Trial of Slobodan Milošević

-The war crimes trial of Slobodan Milošević, the former President of the Federal Republic of Yugoslavia, at the International Criminal Tribunal for the former Yugoslavia (ICTY) lasted for just over four years from 2002 until his death in 2006.
-Milošević faced 66 counts of crimes against humanity, genocide, and war crimes committed during the Yugoslav Wars of the 1990s.
+The war crimes trial of Slobodan Milošević, the former President of the Federal Republic of Yugoslavia, at the International Criminal Tribunal for the former Yugoslavia (ICTY) at The Hague lasted for just over four years from 2002 until his death in 2006.
+Milošević faced 66 counts of crimes against humanity, genocide, and war crimes committed during the Yugoslav Wars of the 1990s, and was extradited to The Hague on 28 June 2001.
 He pleaded not guilty to all the charges.
+He was the first sitting head of state to be charged with war crimes by an international tribunal.

-In 2016, the ICTY issued a judgement in the separate trial of Radovan Karadžić, which concluded that there was no evidence from that particular trial that Milošević had "participated in the realization of the common criminal objective" and that he "and other Serbian leaders openly criticised Bosnian Serb leaders of committing crimes against humanity and ethnic cleansing and the war for their own purposes" during the Bosnian War.
+In 2016, the ICTY issued a judgement in the separate trial of Radovan Karadžić, which concluded that there was no sufficient evidence from that particular case that Milošević had "participated in the realization of the common criminal objective" and that he "and other Serbian leaders openly criticised Bosnian Serb leaders of committing crimes against humanity and ethnic cleansing and the war for their own purposes" during the Bosnian War.
+However, he was found to be part of a joint criminal enterprise (JCE) in the judgments of Milan Martić, Nikola Šainović et al., and Jovica Stanišić and Franko Simatović.

 Background

-In 1999, during the Kosovo War, Slobodan Milošević was indicted by the UN's International Criminal Tribunal for the Former Yugoslavia for crimes against humanity in Kosovo.
-Charges of violating the laws or customs of war, grave breaches of the Geneva Conventions in Croatia and Bosnia and genocide in Bosnia were added a year and a half later.
+On 27 May 1999, during the Kosovo War, Slobodan Milošević was indicted by the UN's International Criminal Tribunal for the Former Yugoslavia (ICTY) for crimes against humanity, violating the laws or customs of war or grave breaches of the Geneva Conventions in Kosovo.
+The indictment alleged Milošević was responsible for the deportation of 800,000 Albanians.
+An annex listed names of 900 people killed in Kosovo in 1999.

+In October 2001, the ICTY expanded the charges against Milošević and indicted him for war crimes and crimes against humanity committed during the Croatian War of Independence, by participating in a joint criminal enterprise (JCE) between August 1991 and June 1992 aimed at removing 170,000 Croats and other non-Serbs from a third of Croatia.
+The indictment alleged 32 counts of war crimes, with an annex listing 694 murdered people in Vukovar, Dubrovnik, Dalj, Erdut, Škabrnja, and other Croatian towns.

+In November 2001, Milošević was indicted again, for war crimes, crimes against humanity, and genocide committed during the Bosnian War between 1992 and 1995, including for the deportation of over a quarter million Bosniaks, Croats and other non-Serbs, as well as the Siege of Sarajevo, the Srebrenica massacre, and Omarska concentration camp killings.
+The ICTY prosecutors alleged Milošević tried to build an ethnically pure "Greater Serbia".